cdapio/cdap/docs/loom-docs/source/overview/design-goals.rst

 Loom streamlines the process of cluster provisioning, reducing the amount of work necessary for administrators and users.
-Loom also allows cluster adminstrators to more easily manage and monitor clusters through a higher level interface system.
+Loom also allows cluster administrators to more easily manage and monitor clusters through a higher level interface system.